 The idea of working from a laptop and living abroad is a dream for many.
 Being a digital nomad is a lifestyle full of adventure, culture, and opportunity.
 At the same time, it can be a lonely and stressful lifestyle full of compromises and sacrifices.
-This guide outlines, in an honest and realistic way, the pros and cons of being a digital nomad.
-We’ll cover work, finance, relationships, bureaucracy, and more.
+I’ve been living as a digital nomad full time for the past two years.
+In this guide, I’ll list the pros and cons of being a digital nomad.
+I’ll talk about my experience in an honest and realistic way to help you decide whether or not a nomadic lifestyle is right for you.
+I’ll cover work, finance, relationships, bureaucracy, and more.
 I’ll also try to clear up some misconceptions about digital nomad life.
-Hopefully, this guide helps you decide whether or not a nomadic lifestyle is right for you.

 Pros of Being a Digital Nomad